Nebulus (video game): Releases and ports

 The game was originally released by Hewson for the ZX Spectrum, Amstrad CPC, Commodore 64, Commodore Amiga, Atari ST and Acorn Archimedes.
 The US version, which was published by U.S. Gold, was released under the title Tower Toppler.
 A version for the Atari 7800 was also released with this title.

 The Game Boy and Nintendo Entertainment System versions of Castelian were developed by Bits Studios and released in the United States by Triffix and in Japan by Hiro Entertainment; in these, the lead character is called Julius.
-The Game Boy and Nintendo versions were later released in Japan as Kyoro Chan Land, which replaced Julius with Kyorochan, jewels with Chocoballs, altered the enemy graphics and (in the Famicom version) added a password system and a pause feature.
+The Game Boy and Nintendo versions were later released in Japan as Kyoro Chan Land, which replaced Julius with Kyorochan, jewels with Chocoballs, altered the enemy graphics and (in the Famicom version) implemented a password system and a pause feature.
 The Italian bootleg version was called Subline.
 The Nintendo versions were composed by David Whittaker, and the title songs were covered by Whittaker from the original Tower Toppler game's title screen.
 In the Famicom version, the title screen plays what is the bonus game theme from the US version.

 In 2004 it was re-released on the C64 Direct-to-TV.
 The C64 DTV version made comeback on the Wii's Virtual Console download service in Europe on June 13, 2008 and later in North America on May 4, 2009.

-The Atari 8-bit version was being developed around 1988 by the author of the Atari 7800 port, and was intended to be released by Atari Corporation for the XE Game System.
-Although the game appeared in Atari promotional material of the time, it never reached the market.
-The game's prototype cartridge was later found.

 Reception

 Compute! stated that the Commodore 64 version of Tower Toppler had "good arcade action, with well-executed graphics".
 Orson Scott Card wrote in the magazine that "the graphics are terrific ...
-As science fiction, it's fun but shallow.
+As science fiction, it's fun, but shallow.
 As an action game, it's just plain fun".
 Computer Gaming World gave the game a positive review.
 It earned a Zzap!
 Gold Medal Award.

 The game was voted Best Original Game Of The Year at the Golden Joystick Awards.
 The ZX Spectrum version was rated number 30 in the Your Sinclair Official Top 100 Games of All Time.
 The Amiga version was ranked the 14th best game of all time by Amiga Power.